Liberationtech/django-libtech-emailuser/README.rst

 subclassing the User class in `django.contrib.auth.models` instead if you want a model that plays nicely with the rest of `django.contrib.auth` the simplest way is to copy all the code in `django.contrib.auth.models.User` and substitute username for emailaddress.
-You also need to edit some other minor stuff.
+You also need to edit some other minor stuff in forms.py and admin.py.
 This Django app does just that.
 I'm using it in production for a couple of client sites and it works fine.

 Quick start
 -----------